A Bit About Me:

 My journey into the world of writing began in college, in 1983, and it started with writing poetry.
 In 2002, I started writing stories.
 In 2011, I wrote my first novel.
-I wrote my 29th novel, called, An Orphan With A Destiny, in 2018.
-I have written two more novels in 2018.
-A Journey To Colorado and The Railway Children Chronicles.
+I wrote my 32nd novel, called A Woman Doctor Came To Town in 2019.

 What type of authors influenced your writing?

 Writers like Louis L’Amour, Zane Grey, have influenced on my writing.
 I think Zane Grey more so, because for much of his writing career, his novels were rejected by every publisher, yet he never gave up.
 I would like to believe I have that same determination as a writer.

 What made you decide to move forward with publishing your work?

 The moment my first novel was finished, and spell checked, was the moment I wanted to share it with the world.
 What’s best for me, I decided, was to self-publish via own author website, and then, to Amazon, because it is a much broader platform, and covers the world.

 What advice would you give to young writers?

 My advice to anyone who is close to finishing their book is to read it ‘Outloud’ and they will learn so much.
 Grammar is everything to a reader, and poor grammar will get a book rejected by a publisher or result in bad reviews on Amazon.
 Once that bad review is posted, it won’t go away.
 A ‘Beta-Reader’ is also an absolute must.
 A beta-reader is someone who loves to read and hates poor grammar.
 By them correcting your mistakes, they make your novel better.
-Lastly, www.grammarly.com is an invaluable grammar editing tool to polish your novel in yet another way.
-The goal of every author is to make their book as enjoyable to read as he or she can.
+Lastly, the goal of every author is to make their book as enjoyable to read as he or she can.